Step 2.5

 A series of questions

 The My Aged Care Contact Centre staff member will ask some questions and conduct a simple screening process over the phone to get a basic understanding of your situation and needs.
 It’s a bit like seeing the ‘triage nurse’ in the Accidents and Emergency section of a hospital.
+You can also do the screening online on the My Aged Care website.

 The questions will include: